jmike/naomi-docs/query.md

 ### <a name="selection" href="#selection">#</a>Selection

-The selection expression specifies the records to return in a query operation.
+The Selection expression specifies the records to return from a query.

 ##### Accepted Values